-Certificate of Specialization in International Studies with a concentration Global Health Affairs
+Certificate in Global Health Affairs

 The Certificate in Global Health Affairs (CGHA) is the first global health program to be based in a school of International Studies.
 Unlike certificates offered by schools of medicine or public health, which emphasize biomedical approaches to health, CGHA places social and political solutions at the forefront of global health action.
 Combined with a degree, the seven-course CGHA sequence prepares students for systematic, evidence-based approaches to a broad range of global health problems relating to development, diplomacy, security, trade, and human rights.